A Survey of Knowledge-based Sequential Decision Making under Uncertainty: Challenges and Opportunities

 \section{Challenges and Opportunities}

 Over the last few decades, researchers have made significant progress in developing sophisticated methods for reasoning with declarative knowledge and for sequential decision making under uncertainty.
 In recent years, improved understanding of the complementary strengths of the methods developed in these two areas has also led to the development of sophisticated methods that seek to integrate and exploit these strengths.
 These integrated systems have provided promising results, but they have also identified several open problems and opened up many directions for further research.
-Below, we discuss some of these problems and research directions: \paragraph{Representational Choices:} As discussed in Sections~\ref{sec:rdkforsdm-unified} and~\ref{sec:rdkforsdm-refine}, existing methods integrating RDK and SDM methods are typically based on one of two broad classes of representations.
+Below, we discuss some of these problems and research directions: \paragraph{Representational Choices:} As discussed in Section~\ref{sec:rdkforsdm-kr}, existing methods integrating RDK and SDM methods are predominantly based on unified or linked representations.
 General-purpose methods often use a unified representation and associated reasoning methods for different descriptions of domain knowledge, e.g., a unified representation for logic-based and probabilistic descriptions of knowledge.
 On the other hand, integrated systems developed specifically for robotics and other dynamic domains link rather than unify the different representations, including those at different abstractions, trading correctness for computational efficiency.
 A wide range of representations and reasoning methods are possible within each of these two classes; these need to be explored further to better understand the choice (of representation and reasoning methods) best suited to any particular application domain.
 During this exploration, it will be important to carefully study any trade-offs made in terms of the expressiveness of the representation, the ability to support different abstractions, the computational complexity of the reasoning methods, and the ability to establish that the behavior of the robot (or agent) equipped with the resulting system satisfies certain desirable properties.
+These hybrid representations can also form the foundation of modern neuro-symbolic AI~\citep{hitzler2022neuro,garcez2019neural} methods for reasoning and learning.